 Guillet held a master’s degree in history and English from McMaster University and had considerable talents as a researcher and writer.
 Every generation has its writers, explicating the past but, inevitably, reflecting their time.
 Since Guillet’s time, the academics Craig Heron, Douglas McCalla, and Julia Roberts, among others, have examined similar subject matter from new perspectives.
 For example, Julia Roberts has looked in her work at how the tavern functioned as a public space for different social classes and particular groups among them, such as women and blacks.

 History has always been written at different levels.
-Mr. Guillet, as Pioneer Inns and Taverns shows, was more than a popular historian, or antiquarian as it is sometimes termed.
+Mr. Guillet, as Pioneer Inns and Taverns shows, was more than a popular historian, or antiquarian.
 I use those terms without suggesting anything pejorative.
-Many non-academic writers have done important work to advance their fields.
+Many non-academic writers have done important work to advance historical inquiry.

 His detailed, multi-page bibliography of primary and secondary sources forms an impressive basis for his study and includes rare items not previously available for study.